fanyucai1/PopGen/README.rst

 `Trotman J, Armstrong R, Firth H, et al. The NHS England 100,000 Genomes Project: feasibility and utility of centralised genome sequencing for children with cancer[J].
 British Journal of Cancer, 2022, 127(1): 137-144. <https://www.nature.com/articles/s41416-022-01788-5>`_

+**Genomics England**文章

+`Sosinsky A, Ambrose J, Cross W, et al. Insights for precision oncology from the integration of genomic and clinical data of 13,880 tumors from the 100,000 Genomes Cancer Programme[J].
+Nature Medicine, 2024: 1-11. <https://www.nature.com/articles/s41591-023-02682-0>`_

 pharmacogenomics (PGx) analysis
 ####################################################################
 `Venner E, Muzny D, Smith J D, et al. Whole-genome sequencing as an investigational device for return of hereditary disease risk and pharmacogenomic results as part of the All of Us Research Program[J].
 Genome Medicine, 2022, 14(1): 34. <https://link.springer.com/article/10.1186/s13073-022-01031-z>`_